johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ### Pastoral, shepherding role ###

-In its pastoral, shepherding role the community reflects the affirming, self-less, humble, protective, overseeing care that the *Good Shepherd*, Jesus, has for his people.
-This is demonstrated practically through being both an *hospitable* and a *celebratory, worshipping community*.
+In its pastoral, shepherding role the community reflects the affirming, selfless, humble, protective, overseeing care that the *Good Shepherd*, Jesus, has for his people.
+This is demonstrated practically through being both an *hospitable* and a *celebratory, worshipping* community.

 #### An hospitable community ####

 An hospitable community expresses hospitality—friendliness, kindness, warmth, welcoming, care, openness, acceptance and concern for the *alien and stranger* encountered by the community.

--	A hospital is a place of healing and restoration, suggesting that practical *hospitality*, reflected in opening our hearts and homes to one another, represents a vital aspect of generating *healing* and *health*.[^cf24]
+-	A hospital is a place of healing and restoration, suggesting that practical *hospitality*, reflected in opening our hearts and homes to one another, represents a vital aspect of generating *healing* and *health*.

 #### A celebratory, worshipping community ####